ridvanms/ConditionalStatement-exercise/README.md

 # ConditionalStatement-exercise
-Keeping the conditionla statements with / IF,ELSE,QUESTION MARK
+Keeping the conditional statements with / IF,ELSE,QUESTION MARK